maxdemarzi/neo_cc/README.md

-Sample Neo4j unmanaged extension
+Neo4j Connected Components
 ================================

-This is an unmanaged extension.
+This is an unmanaged extension that labels the connected components of a graph.

 1. Build it: